Everything You Need to Know About Horseback Riding

 Group lessons are a great way to start out, and they can be significantly cheaper than private ones.
 I found it was nice to take group lessons at the beginning and not have all the focus on me.
 It's also very beneficial to have other people riding with you so you can learn arena etiquette!

 When you first start taking lessons, you'll learn these basics, among others:

 - Building the right muscles

 Don't be afraid if you have to switch trainers at this point!
-When I reached this stage I realized if I really wanted to focus on showjumping, it would be nice to have a trainer who had lots of expertise in that field.
-It sucked to leave my old instructor and go somewhere new, but when I found a new barn and trainer my riding improved a ton!
+When I reached this stage, I realized that if I really wanted to focus on showjumping, it would be nice to have a trainer who had lots of expertise in that field.
+It sucked to leave my old instructor and go somewhere new, but when I found a new barn and trainer, my riding improved a ton!